🏠 / Best Stocks & Shares ISA

 How much can I invest in a Stocks and Shares ISA?

-You can invest up to £20,000 per tax year in ISAs.
-This allowance can be split between different types of ISAs including Stocks and Shares ISAs, Cash ISAs, and Innovative Finance ISAs.
-The Lifetime ISA has a separate £4,000 limit that counts toward your overall £20,000 allowance.
+You can invest up to £20,000 per tax year across all ISAs, including Cash, Stocks and Shares, and Innovative Finance ISAs.
+The Lifetime ISA has a separate £4,000 annual limit, which counts toward your overall £20,000 allowance.
+You can split your allowance across different ISA types to suit your goals.

 Who can open a Stocks and Shares ISA?

-You must be 18 or over and a UK resident for tax purposes to open a Stocks and Shares ISA.
+Anyone aged 18 or over who is a UK tax resident can open a Stocks and Shares ISA.
 Crown servants working overseas and their spouses or civil partners are also eligible.
-You should be comfortable making investment decisions and happy to invest for at least five years.
+It’s best suited for those comfortable making investment decisions and willing to invest for at least five years to allow growth.

 What can I invest in with a Stocks and Shares ISA?

-You can invest in UK and international shares, investment funds, bonds, investment trusts, and exchange-traded funds (ETFs).
-Many providers also offer ready-made investment portfolios that match different risk levels and investment goals, making it easier for beginners to get started.
+You can invest in UK and international shares, funds, bonds, ETFs, and investment trusts.
+Many providers offer ready-made portfolios based on risk levels, making it easier for beginners to start investing.
+You can also diversify your investments across different sectors or regions.

 How does a Stocks and Shares ISA work?